pachyderm/docs/content/latest/concepts/advanced-concepts/deferred-processing.md

    data master 8090bfb4d4fe44158eac12199c37a591 About a minute ago   0B  AUTO
    ```

-   Pachyderm automatically created an empty `HEAD` commit on the new branch,
+   MLDM automatically created an empty `HEAD` commit on the new branch,
    as you can see from the zero-byte size and `AUTO` commit origin.
    When you commit data to the `master` branch, the pipeline
    immediately starts a job to process it.